Skip to main content

 • For an AI study draft from reading material, compare ConceptMap.ai and MindMap AI.

-• For a diagram with attached notes, files, references, and exports, evaluate Creately.
+• For a map with notes, files, links, and exports, choose Creately.

-• For source-heavy research, analysis, or study, use Atlas to generate a Knowledge Map from processed source material and verify important relationships against the source text.
+• For research or study, use Atlas to make a Knowledge Map from your sources and check key links against the text.

 If you are deciding between map styles, read concept map vs mind map.
 If your starting point is a document rather than a blank canvas, compare the broader concept map generator workflow.
 If you need broader knowledge tooling beyond a single concept map, review knowledge graph tools.